Winter Weather Watering

 Winterizing Your Yard

-During the winter months not only are we thinking of Chestnuts roasting and Jack Frost nipping, many homeowners also start planning for the heavy travel season of Thanksgiving through New Year.
-As you may be traveling during this part of the year, you are likely needing to program your sprinklers and irrigation system to maintain your watering schedule.
+Winter weather watering is differeint than regular watering.
+During the winter months not only are we thinking of Chestnuts roasting and Jack Frost nipping,.
+Many homeowners also start planning for the heavy travel season of Thanksgiving through New Year.
+As you may be traveling during this part of the year.
+You are likely needing to program your sprinklers and irrigation system to maintain your watering schedule.

 The chart above shows average temperatures and relative monthly rainfall rates.
-This can be used to help determine the best schedule practices for irrigation in our region.
+Use this to help determine the best schedule practices for irrigation in our region.

 No matter the season, your sprinkler heads should provide the ideal amount of water in a coverage rate ideal for the grass type.
 The lawn institute has a great guide on the different type of grass and key features of each from characteristics and usage recommendations to drought resistance and shade adaption.
-For watering, here are some insights on the following common grasses used in San Antonio and much of Texas.
+The following provides insights on the following common grasses used in San Antonio and much of Texas.

 - Kentucky Bluegrass